Roger Liddle, Baron Liddle: Family

-Career
+Early career

-After completing his degrees Liddle worked in research for the Oxford School of Social and Administrative Studies and as an industrial relations Officer for The Electricity Council.
-In 1976 he moved into politics by becoming Special Adviser to William Rodgers, Secretary of State for Transport, during the government of James Callaghan.
+After completing his university studies, Liddle worked in research for the Oxford School of Social and Administrative Studies and as an industrial relations Officer for The Electricity Council.
+A member of the Labour Party since he was a teenager, in 1976 he moved into politics by becoming Special Adviser to William Rodgers, Secretary of State for Transport, during the government of James Callaghan.
+In 1981, he and Rodgers left Labour to become founder members of the Social Democratic Party (SDP), serving on the party's national committee until 1986.

+Following the demise of the SDP in 1988, Liddle followed the majority of its members into the Liberal Democrats, remaining a party member and Lambeth councillor until his announcement in 1995 that he had decided to defect back to Labour, largely because he believed that the party's leadership under Tony Blair offered "the last, best hope for constructive engagement in Europe and realistic acceptance of Britain's only future destiny."
-From there he became Director of the Public Policy Centre, undertaking pioneering work on the regulation of privatised industries, exchange rate policy, regional policy, science and industrial policy, employee participation and wage determination, and choice in public services.

-Liddle then moved into the private sector for 10 years, taking the position of managing director of Prima Europe Ltd, a strategy consultancy company which advised on the impact of political and regulatory developments at European and national levels.
+Away from politics, Liddle became Director of the Public Policy Centre in 1982, undertaking work on the regulation of privatised industries, exchange rate policy, regional policy, science and industrial policy, employee participation and wage determination, and choice in public services.
+He then moved into the private sector for 10 years, taking the position of managing director of Prima Europe Ltd, a strategy consultancy company which advised on the impact of political and regulatory developments at European and national levels.

-In 1994 he was elected as a Liberal Democrat Councillor in Lambeth.

 Government

-In 1997 he moved back into politics to become Special Adviser on European matters to Prime Minister Tony Blair.
+In 1997, Liddle moved back into front-line politics to become Special Adviser on European matters to Tony Blair, now the new Prime Minister.
 During a seven-year spell in this role he developed a new UK policy of positive engagement in the European Union, focusing on economic reform, innovation and enterprise promotion; modernisation of Welfare States and labour market reform; as well as institutional issues, the Constitutional Treaty, and European Defence.
 He was also responsible for liaison with business and trade unions on European issues.

 Advancing from Number 10, he became a Member of the Cabinet of the European Union Trade Commissioner, where he advised on EU policy and their impact on the UK.
 In 2006 he moved on to become Principal Adviser to the President of the European Commission, leading a team of economists and experts in the Bureau of European Policy Advisers advising on the economic and social challenges facing Europe.
+He is also former chair of the UK government's New Industry, New Jobs, Universities and Skills advisory panel, which reported directly to Peter Mandelson, who was then Secretary of State for Business, Innovation and Skills.

+After Government

 Liddle is currently chairman of Policy Network – an international think tank bringing together academics, policymakers and politicians across the progressive centre left; responsible for major projects on the future of the European Social Model, public service reform, immigration and integration, flexicurity, and globalisation and social justice.
 He is a visiting fellow of the European Institute at the London School of Economics.

-He is also former chair of the UK government's New Industry, New Jobs, Universities and Skills advisory panel, which reported directly to Peter Mandelson, who was then Secretary of State for Business, Innovation and Skills.